 Due to the nature in which this viral infection shows itself, it can be almost impossible to identify it at the early stages.
 However, as the fish starts to become weaker the chances of seeing and being able to fully identify this disease grow greatly.
 During the early stages of Hemorrhagic Septicemia, there are very few symptoms that the fish will show such as sores around the body, the eyes will start to bulge, the fish may appear to be bloated regardless of feeding amount, and/or depending on the species the fish may try to stay away from other inhabitants.

-In further stages of the disease is where there will be the visible signs such as open sores around the body, widespread hemorrhages (bleeding through the skin), gills will appear to be pale, internal organs will appear to be pale, fish will swim near the surface of the water, fish may appear to be lifeless, and/or the fish may swim in circles frequently.
+In further stages of the disease is where there will be visible signs such as open sores around the body, widespread hemorrhages (bleeding through the skin), gills being pale, internal organs appearing to be pale, fish swimming near the surface of the water, fish may appear to be lifeless, and/or the fish may swim in circles frequently.
 Sadly in the last stage of the disease, the fish may appear to be fully pale, the body will be fully blood red, eyes may be popped out and more before the disease fully takes over the fish's immune system leading to death.

 Treatment and Medication

 Unfortunately, there is no known cure to this viral infection although many have stated that using bacterial and fungus medication does slow down and can prevent death, there is no known documented proof such medicines do truly work.
 Since this viral infection plagues many lakes found in different countries, there are many agencies that are still doing tests to find the perfect cure for this virus.
 If any of your fish do present this viral disease whether they be inside of a pond or aquarium, many agencies will take the dead body to do further analysis on what can prevent this disease and how it fully affects the fish.
 If you would like to help out to find a cure for this viral disease, please contact your local fish and game agency for instructions on what to do with the fish as it is dying, or if it is already dead.